 And goodbye, goats who live down the block.
 Goodbye, library.
 And my oh my, goodbye bakery with the really good cookies.
 (Sniff.)

-So much about moving involves adults talking to children.
-As with all important topics, though, kids sometimes assimilate information better if we communicate in child-focused ways.
+So much about moving with kids involves adults talking to them.
+As with all important topics, though, children sometimes assimilate information better if we communicate in child-focused ways.

 For instance, you can sing songs about moving on to whatever lies ahead.
 I made one up that had lyrics somewhat similar to this one.